 Contract assets represent our right to consideration in exchange for services that our company has transferred to the customer before payment is due.
-Since our right to monthly fees is conditional on whether or not the borrowers repay in advance, we record a corresponding contract asset for the monthly service fees allocated to loan facilitation service and post-origination service that have already been delivered in relation to loans facilitated on our platform when recognizing revenue from loan facilitation service and post-origination service.
+Since our right to monthly fees is conditional on whether or not the borrowers repay in advance, we record a corresponding contract asset for the monthly service fees allocated to loan facilitation service when recognizing revenue from loan facilitation service.
 In addition, our right to the consideration for the service fee derived from Automated Investment Tool is conditional on the actual return of the investment; therefore, a corresponding contract asset is recorded when the revenue of service fee is recognized.
 No accounts receivable is recorded since we do not have unconditional right to the consideration if the borrowers choose to early terminate and are not obligated to pay the remaining service fees.

-Contract assets are stated at the historical carrying amount net of write-off and allowance for collectability in accordance with ASC Topic 310.
+Contract assets are stated at the historical carrying amount net of write-off and allowance for collectability.
 We established an allowance for uncollectible accounts receivable and contract assets based on estimates, historical experience and other factors surrounding the credit risk of specific customers which is essentially the expected net default rates used in determining the fair value of guarantee liabilities under each product type.
 The profile of the borrowers are similar under each product; therefore, we apply a consistent credit risk management framework to the entire portfolio of borrowers under each product.
 For individual customers where there is an observable indicator of impairment such as fraud, a specific allowance is provided.
 We evaluate and adjust the allowance for contract assets on a quarterly basis or more often as necessary.
 Uncollectible contract assets are written off when the consideration entitled by us is due and a settlement is reached for an amount that is less than the historical loan principal or when we have determined the balance will not be collected.
 Contract assets are identified as uncollectible if the amount remains outstanding for 90 calendar days past due after the maturity of the underlying loan contract term, and no other factor evidences the possibility of collecting the delinquent amounts.
 Hence, we determined to write off corresponding contract assets and provisions for contract assets 90 calendar days after the maturity of the underlying loan contract terms.
-This is also consistent with the credit performance of the loans with repayments more than 90 days past due, which are considered delinquent and presumably uncollectible.
 We recognize contract assets only to the extent that we believe it is probable that they will collect substantially all of the consideration to which it will be entitled in exchange for the services transferred to the customer.